-Cut Plane 1
+Cut Plane I

-I On the Results toolbar, click Cut Plane 📄.
-This cut plane (Cut Plane 1), which is in the sagittal plane, will be used to render the double Gauss lens cross-section.
-The default settings, which align the cut plane parallel to the YZ-plane with an X-coordinate of 0, can be used for this dataset.
+I On the Results toolbar, click Cut Plane \bigcirc .
+This Cut Plane dataset will be used to render the double Gauss lens cross-section.
+Use the default settings, which align the cut plane parallel to the yz-plane with an x-coordinate of 0.